QuickLearner171998/Cats-Vs-Dogs-Flask-webapp/README.md

     ```sudo docker run -p 8502:8501 --name=pets -v "/home/example/pets/:/models/pets/1" -e MODEL_NAME=pets tensorflow/serving```

-    Please note if you use any other port, you will have to change the MODEL_URI in the app.py file accordingly
+    Please note if you use any other port, you will have to change the MODEL_URL in the app.py file accordingly